 Second Missionary Journey of Peter (circa 35AD)— The Judean Mission.
 Acts 9.
 Heals and preaches in Lydda, Joppa, and Caesarea.
 First Gentiles recognized as part of the church.

 Third Missionary Journey of Peter (circa 50AD)— The Hellenistic Mission.
 Galatians 2.
 Paul speaks of a contentious meeting between himself and Peter when Peter visits the church of Antioch.
 It is also quite likely that he visited parts of what is modern-day Turkey.
 In support of this is that the epistle of First Peter was written to Christians in Pontus, Galatia, Cappadocia, Asia, and Bithynia.
 Some have also theorized that he also visited Corinth.
-In I Corinthians, Paul speaks factions in the Corinthian Church— those who identify with Paul, Apollos, Peter, and Christ.
-Since both Paul and Apollos had a clear role in the founding or growth of that church, it is possible that Peter also had been there.
+In I Corinthians, Paul speaks of factions in the Corinthian Church— those who identify with Paul, Apollos, Peter, and Christ.
+Since both Paul and Apollos had clear roles in the founding or growth of that church, it is possible that Peter also had been there.
 On the other hand, some have suggested that Paul’s faction identified with Peter as a fellow “apostle” and the Apollos faction identified with Christ (not directly drawing from the apostolic line).
 Alternatively, perhaps there was a separate group following Peter, who identified with a traditional Hebraic rather than Hellenistic Christianity.
 So we don’t know if Peter went to Corinth.
 However, he did visit Samaria to see what God was doing there, and then went to Antioch to see how the Jerusalem Council affected things there.

 Fifth Missionary Journey of Peter (circa mid-late 60s)— The Roman Mission.
 The Roman Catholic Church has long identified Peter as its patron saint, seeing him as their founder.
 While it is pretty clear from the New Testament that Peter did not found the church in Rome, it is certainly quite reasonable to think he died there.
-There is excellent documentation supporting that he was martyred, and decent support that his death happened in Rome.
+There seems to be solid documentation supporting that he was martyred, and decent support that his death happened in Rome.
 It is hard to see whether he came to Rome through mission work or in chains.
 Either way, the story of Peter appears to end as does Paul.

 Looking at these Five Missionary Journeys we see the progress of the church from Jerusalem to Samaria, to Judea, the the Hellenized World, to Parthia and finally to Rome.